thejamesgore/comp-sci/README.md

 # comp-sci

-A visual demonstration of CompSci concepts and serves as a showcase of my understanding of these topics.
+A visual demonstration of CompSci concepts that serves as a showcase of my understanding of these topics.
 By visualizing and explaining these concepts, I aim to reinforce my knowledge and address any gaps in my understanding.
 This process not only helps me but also offers a valuable resource for others learning these concepts.

 Concepts to cover: